 Sabina E. Silkworth is the Accounting Consultant at HRNK.
 Mrs. Silkworth has been with the Committee since its inception in October 2001.
 She has over 25 years of experience in the accounting and non-profit field.
 A Washington, D.C. native, Mrs. Silkworth graduated Magna Cum Laude from the Catholic University of America with a B.A. in Financial Management and Summa Cum Laude from George Washington University with a Master of Accountancy.
 She is married, has four kids, and resides in Maryland.

 Rosa Park has her B.A. in International Relations from American University’s School of International Service with a minor in Graphic Design.
 She is currently enrolled in American University’s School of International Service Graduate School International Politics program.
+She is also participating in the American University-Korea University Dual Master's Degree Program.
 Her area focus is on the East Asia region with a concentration in security and human rights.
 Currently at the Committee for Human Rights in North Korea, Rosa is working on future publications, conference planning, website management, copy-editing, graphic design, intern coordination, and social media administration.

 The newest version of Coercion, Control, Surveillance, and Punishment: An Examination of the North Korea Police State by Ken Gause, updated on May 24, 2013.